flebedev77/HexColorToCSSFilter/README.md

 How to use!
  - Run `npm run install` which will install the dependencies
- - To start the app run `npm run start`
+ - To start the app run `npm run run`
+ - Then run this command to install electron forge `npm exec --package=@electron-forge/cli -c "electron-forge import"`